DHL Inside Track Chooses Tensor for Complex Access Control & CCTV Surveillance System

 Additionally, lock sensors are connected directly to the CCTVs DVR and, as a lock is released, an alarm event triggers the recording of video footage for the event.
 This footage is then available for playback in Tensor.NET, either by location or as a link in an access control report.
 Screen displays are provided to report upon access events, including links to play the related video clip.

-Despite taking a bit more time than initially expected, the entire installation process was ultimately successfully completed in June 2013.
+Despite taking a bit more time than initially expected, the entire installation process was ultimately successfully completed immediately.
 A few minor technical glitches involving the clocks and the site gates were recorded during the installation process, but Tensor engineers managed to sort them all out quite rapidly.

 As the Facilities Manager in charge of the Tensor system’s daily operation, Ms. Batson was trained on using the system, and she describes the quality of the process a “quite fine.”